-When you try to install the Intel graphics card driver, and you run into The setup program failed to install one or more device drivers issue, you’re not alone.
-Many Windows users have reported this issue.
-You can fix the issue with the methods below.
+You can’t install the Intel graphics card driver, and you run into The setup program failed to install one or more device drivers issue.
+Don’t worry.
+You can try the methods below to fix the problem.

-I’ve included four methods to fix the problem.
+There are three methods below for you to try to fix the issue.
 You may not have to try them all; just work your way down the list until you find the one that works for you.

 Method 1: Configure the group policy settings